NTEC History

 In October 2019, NTEC acquired the assets of Cloud Peak Energy through a bankruptcy auction process.
 These include three coal mines in the Powder River Basin of Wyoming and Montana (Antelope, Cordero Rojo, and Spring Creek).
 NTEC becomes the third-largest producer of coal in the United States.

-Revenue Benefits to the Navajo Nation
+Revenue and Jobs Critical to the Navajo Nation

 News